 Informed by Performance Studies pedagogies, Jasmine Mahmoud’s teaching practice is dedicated to developing civic and empathetic engagements committed to centering the arts and aesthetics as a means to study leadership, urbanism, and culture.
 While Postdoctoral Fellow in Inequality and Identity in American Culture Studies at Washington University in St. Louis, she designed and instructed “Black Lives Matter: Art, Theory, and Practice,” “Performing Race in American Culture,” and “Urban Ethnography in St. Louis,” where students produced a final performance ethnography and research project about a site of culture in the St. Louis region.
 This teaching has been recognized with an Unsung Hero Award from Washington University and the Dwight Conquergood for Excellence in Teaching from the Department of Performance Studies at Northwestern University.

-Jasmine Mahmoud received her PhD in Performance Studies from Northwestern University, MA in Arts Politics from the Department of Art and Public Policy at Tisch School of the Arts at New York University, and BA in Government from Harvard University, where in 2003, she served as Associate Editorial Chair of The Harvard Crimson.
+Jasmine Mahmoud received her PhD in Performance Studies from Northwestern University, MA in Arts Politics from the Department of Art and Public Policy at Tisch School of the Arts at New York University, and BA in Government from Harvard University, where in 2003, she served as Associate Editor of The Harvard Crimson.